top of page

 Yoshimura R55 mid-pipe racing exhaust.

 It wasn't long before I removed the sleepy stock exhaust pipe for this baby.
 The factory Yoshimura R55 MotoGP superbike hybrid racing exhaust.
-A Japanese race engineering tradition know for it's prestigious motorcycle parts and legendary racing craftsmanship for Suzuki superbikes.
+A Japanese race engineering tradition know for its prestigious motorcycle parts and legendary racing craftsmanship for Suzuki superbikes.

 As soon as the engine turns, and the throttle pulls back, the bike roars like never before.
 All that suppressed power was finally unlocked and released to freely roam the roads like it was meant to.